Ordisoftware/Hebrew-Calendar/README.md

 #### What food for the celebrations?

-A description of Torah recipes for celebrations will be available with version 9.30:
+A description of Torah recipes for celebrations will be available soon:

 - Grilled Lamb for Pessa'h.
 - Diet without grains nor seeds nor fruits nor vegetables from orchard between the end of the first seven-week Omer and the day after the next Shabat.